fabriciofrontend/aloha-poke/README.md

 Before I begin, I'd like to say that when I started my journey at CESAE last June, I didn't know anything about the world of programming.
 So, I've been dedicating myself 100% and learning more and more.

-About the project, after finishing the modules of HTML, CSS, BOOTSTRAP, JAVASCRIPT, and JQUERY, I decided to apply these concepts simply to put the content learned.
+About the project, after finishing the modules of HTML, CSS and BOOTSTRAP, I decided to apply these concepts simply to put the content learned.
 In addition to making it responsive to any device. 👨🏻‍💻

 It's a fictional page from a Hawaiian restaurant.🥗 The goal is to pass the main information to your customers.